Skip to main content

 Let’s take a deeper look so you can do your best impression:

-8 Ways to Use Your Body for Stunning Celebrity Impressions
+8 Ways to Use Your Body for Celebrity Impressions

 Think of what your celebrity typically looks like.
 Are their brows typically pointing up or down?

-You’ll notice this also changes the way the voice sounds—eyebrows that are up are usually showing a surprise or fear microexpression (with the voice usually higher), and downward-pointing eyebrows can indicate anger or disgust (with a downward tone).
+You’ll notice this also changes the way the voice sounds—eyebrows that are up usually accompany surprise or fear (with the voice usually higher), and downward-pointing eyebrows can indicate anger or concentration (with a lower, more forceful tone).

 Mimic their eyebrows to match their downward or upward tone.